fairlearn/fairlearn/docs/user_guide/datasets.rst

-value equation with respect to nitric oxides concentration to measure the "amount of money households were willing to pay with respect to air polution levels in their census tracts".
+value equation with respect to nitric oxides concentration to measure the "amount of money households were willing to pay with respect to air polution levels in their census tracts."
 The variables in the dataset are representative of the early 1970s and come from a mixture of surveys, administrative records, and other research papers.
 While the paper does define each variable and suggest its impact on the housing value equation, it lacks reasoning for including that particular